jmcnally17/pacman-old/README.md

 - Eating every pellet completes the current level
 - After completing a level, the board is reset to its original configuration, except for Pac-Man's lives and the players score
 - Eating one power up is worth 50 points
-- Eating a power up scares all unscared ghosts for 5 seconds
+- Eating a power up scares all unscared ghosts for 5 seconds which also halves their speed
 - Eating a power up has no effect on scared ghosts
-- Colliding with a scared ghost is worth 200 points and resets the ghosts position
+- Colliding with a scared ghost resets the ghosts position and is worth (200 \* 2<sup>killCount</sup>) points where killCount is the number of scared ghosts attacked since the last power up was eaten
 - Colliding with a ghost that is not scared decreases Pac-Man's lives by 1 and resets character positions on the board
 - Colliding with a ghost that is not scared with no extra lives left ends the game